Elleined/junit-mockito-notes/README.md

 `assertArrayEquals(T expected, U actual)`: Will pass if expected and actual are equals.

-`assertThrows(Class<T> expectedException, Executable executable, `: Will pass if supplied executable throws the expectedException.
+`assertThrows(Class<T> expectedException, Executable executable, `: Will pass if execution of supplied executable throws the expectedException.